nystrom/rivo/docs/design.md

 `_` is the type of any value.
 All types are a subtype of `_`.
+It can be considered the infinite union.

 ### Nothing type

 `!` is the type of no value.
 All types are a supertype of `!`.
+It can be considered the empty union.

 ### Dynamic type